canorve/CluSex/README.rst

 Gradient sky method computes the background sky in a ring around the object.
-To locate this ring, Clusex creates concentring rings around the object and computes the background in every ring.
+To locate this ring, Clusex creates concentric rings around the object and computes the background in every ring.
 This will create a set of sky values for each ring.
 The gradient is computed for this set.
 When the gradient of ring sky values turns positive,